Have you ever found yourself wandering around a parking lot, trying to recall where you left your car?

 According to the National Insurance Crime Bureau (NICB), nearly 1 million vehicles were stolen in 2021, costing an average of approximately $9000 each.

-Using these figures, it should be no shock that several insurance companies offer reductions of up to 15% on vehicles with GPS tracking systems.
+Using these figures, it should be no shock that numerous insurance companies offer reductions of up to 15% on vehicles with GPS tracking systems.

-Note that this ordinarily only applies to cars with an integrated tracking system or a separate GPS device.
+Note that this generally only applies to cars with an integrated tracking system or a separate GPS device.

 Helps Locate Stolen Vehicles